Octahedral developing of knot complement II: Ptolemy coordinates and applications: Wirtinger generators of holonomy representation

+Based on the computation of a natural cocycle $\Bcal : e(M)\rightarrow \psl$ in Section~\ref{sec:main}, an explicit Wirtinger generators of $\rho$ can be simply carried out: recall that for $\gamma \in \pi_1(M)$, $\rho(\gamma)$ is given by the product of $\Bcal$-matrices along an edge-path of $e(M)$ homotopic to $\gamma$ (see Proposition \ref{prop:hol_recv}).
+This section is devoted to present such an explicit algorithmic formula.
+We note that similar computations can be found in \cite[Section 5]{kim2018octahedral}, but the previoius formula was only valid under the condition that there should be no pinched octahedron, unlike the current formula for $\Tcal_5$ in this section.

-We denote by $a_i$ the arc of $D$ running from $c_i$ to $c_{i+1}$ (as in Figure \ref{fig:main_proofs}) and denote by $\mu_i$ the Wirtinger generator winding the over-arc of a crossing $c_i$ respecting the orientation.
+For notational convenience, we enumerate the crossings of a knot diagram $D$ by $c_i$ $(1\leq i \leq n)$ where the index of the crossings $c_i$ increases whenever we under-pass the crossing along the diagram as in Figure \ref{fig:main_proofs}.
+We denote by $a_i$ the arc of $D$ running from $c_i$ to $c_{i+1}$ and denote by $\mu_i$ the Wirtinger generator winding the over-arc of a crossing $c_i$ respecting the orientation.
 See, for instance, Figure \ref{fig:trefoil_one}~(right).
 Let $e_i$ be the crossing-sign of $c_i$.

 When segment variables around a crossing $c_i$ are given as in either Figure \ref{fig:crossing_z}~(a) or~(b), we define $M(c_i)\in\psl$ by

 Similarly, when region variables around $c_i$ are given as in either Figure \ref{fig:crossing_ww}~(a) or~(b), we define $M(c_i) \in \psl$ by